fprime-community/fprime-workshop-led-blinker/docs/initial-integration.md

 ## Creating the `LedBlinker` Deployment

 In order to produce an executable to run the software, users need to create a deployment.
-A deployment is one software executable that contains the main entrypoint, and an F´ system topology.
+A deployment is one software executable that contains the main entry point, and an F´ system topology.

 Create a new deployment in the `led-blinker` directory with: